yahluo-dev/ipk-project-chat/README.md

 The **IPK-CHAT** protocol specifies the behaviour of chat server and client in order to allow two-way communication for exchange of user messages and metadata.
-The protocol has two variants: UDP and TCP, both of which are implemented in this project.
+The chat protocol has two variants: over UDP and over TCP, both of which are implemented in this project.

 #### TCP